dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 # Video

 GANs for video has mindblowing applications.
-Remember deepfakes, the one which everyone is worried about.
+[Remember deepfakes](https://www.youtube.com/watch?v=dMF2i3A9Lzw), the one which everyone is worried about.
 Yes, it was born here.
-The literature for GANs in video is large, we will particularly cover 2 applications, deepfakes and everybody can dance.
+The literature for GANs in video is large, we will particularly cover 2 applications, deepfakes using faceswap and everybody can dance.

 ### Everybody can dance